TobikoData/sqlmesh/docs/reference/configuration.md

 # Configuration

 This page lists SQLMesh configuration options and their parameters.
-Learn more about SQLMesh configuration at the [configuration concepts page](../guides/configuration.md).
+Learn more about SQLMesh configuration in the [configuration guide](../guides/configuration.md).

 ## Root configurations